Regional Scope Notice

 Urban Heat Islands: The Yamuna River in Delhi

-The Yamuna River receives approximately 3,800 million liters of sewage daily from Delhi, much of it untreated.
-Monitoring data shows river temperatures increase by 2-3°C flowing through the urban corridor, particularly downstream from major sewage outfalls.
+The Yamuna River receives approximately 3,800 million litres of sewage daily, according to the Delhi Jal Board Annual Report (2023).
+Monitoring data shows river temperatures increase by 2-3°C [Source: CPCB Urban River Temperature Study, 2023] flowing through the urban corridor, particularly downstream from major sewage outfalls.

 The heated urban river creates conditions where water holds less dissolved oxygen, while biological processes that consume oxygen accelerate.
 During summer months, portions of the Yamuna become completely oxygen-depleted, creating “dead zones” where only pollution-tolerant organisms survive.